-This option involves the completion of the proposed Preston Conversion Program, by continuing the remaining 6.6kV to 22kV conversion of the distribution network in the East Preston supply area.
-This option would not be expected to result in involuntary load shedding under system normal and network outage conditions.
-The impact of the network limitations under the base case is presented in Table 13.
+This option involves a change in scope to the proposed Preston Conversion Program, by substituting the second transformer at EPN with two new HV feeders from PTN, and continuing the remaining 6.6 kV to 22 kV conversion of the distribution network in the East Preston supply area.
+Involuntary load shedding would be expected under network outage conditions for EPN and TTS-NH 66 kV line.
+The impact of the network limitations under Option 3 is presented in Table 8-3.